drewwills/Soffit/README.md

 You are not excited about doing Java Portlet development [in the traditional way](http://www.theserverside.com/tutorial/JSR-286-development-tutorial-An-introduction-to-portlet-programming) or even using [Spring Portlet MVC](http://docs.spring.io/autorepo/docs/spring/3.2.x/spring-framework-reference/html/portlet.html).
 You correctly conclude that the Java Portlet APIs are _large_, _obtuse_, and _actively interfere_ with contemporary web development practices and frameworks that you want to be using.

 Apereo Soffit is an approach to producing content that runs in a JSR-286 portlet container.
-It isn't another approach to Java Portlet Development _per se_;  it's a way to "mix portlet_ness_ into" the project you're already developing... the project you want to be working on.
+It isn't another approach to Java Portlet Development _per se_;  it's a way to "mix portlet-ness into" the project you're already developing... the project you want to be working on.

 ## How Does It Work?

 Add Soffit to your Java Web Application.
 Provide a `portlet.xml` file in which you define the portlets you want.
 Use `.jsp` or `.html` files to create the markup you want to appear in your portlet(s).
 That's it!
 With every other aspect of your project, simply carry on with what you were doing.
-Soffit takes care of the portlet_ness_ and gets out of your way so you can do development the way that you want to.
+Soffit takes care of the portlet-ness and gets out of your way so you can do development the way that you want to.

 ### Modern Web User Interfaces